UK Rail Strikes – what do I need to know?

 Why are there UK rail strikes?

-There are a mixture of reasons as to why rail staff are currently in dispute with operators.
+There are a mixture of reasons why rail staff are currently in dispute with operators.
 These include:

 - Pay